-There are no facilities so you must fill your backpack with water and snacks!
 Even seasoned hikers like us, need to stop and catch our breath.
-Plus, yummy snacks work wonders to keep the kids motivated.

 Once you make it past the stairs you arrive at Hanging Lake and the Bridal Veil Falls.
 As you walk up the last of the stairs, the sun appears from under the